- Our Work

 Against a context of budget cuts and static performance in international rankings, it is imperative that the incoming Government finds effective ways of alleviating the teacher recruitment, retention and distribution issues that are beleaguering the system.
 Devising such solutions is the task of this report.

-To RSVP or for any queries, please contact us on email@example.com
+For any queries, please contact us on email@example.com

 11 July 2017